-DEP provides services to control nonpoint source water (NPS) pollution to help protect or improve our lakes, streams, rivers and coastal waters.
-This report summarizes accomplishments of NPS Program activities in 2012.
-This work is funded in part under the Section 319 of the Federal Clean Water Act in partnership with the U.S. Environmental Protection Agency.
+DEP provides services to control nonpoint source water (NPS) pollution to help protect or improve Maine's lakes, streams, rivers, and coastal waters.
+This report summarizes accomplishments of NPS Program activities in 2021.
+This work is funded, in part, under Sections 319 and 604(b) of the Federal Clean Water Act (CWA) in partnership with the U.S. Environmental Protection Agency.

 - NPS Grants Program

 - Summaries of NPS Water Pollution Control Projects Completed in 2021

 - Appendix A- NPS Grant Projects Closed in 2021